GoogleChrome/web.dev/src/site/content/en/blog/maskable-icon/index.md

 Luckily, there's a well-defined and [standardized](https://w3c.github.io/manifest/#icon-masks) "minimum safe zone" that all platforms respect.
 The important parts of your icon, such as your logo, should be within a circular area in the center of the icon with a radius equal to 40% of the icon width.
 The outer 10% edge may be cropped.

 You can check which parts of your icons land within the safe zone with Chrome DevTools.
-With your Progressive Web App open, launch DevTools and navigate to the "Application" panel.
-In the "Icons" section, you can choose to "Show only the minimum safe area for maskable icons".
+With your Progressive Web App open, launch DevTools and navigate to the **Application** panel.
+In the **Icons** section, you can choose to **Show only the minimum safe area for maskable icons**.
 Your icons will be trimmed so that only the safe area is visible.
 If your logo is visible within this safe area, you're good to go.

 <figure class="w-figure w-figure--center">
   <img src="devtools.png" class="w-screenshot" alt="Applications panel in DevTools displaying PWA icons with edges cropped">